 Here’s a quick naming guide:

-- Encourage both a descriptive name for the product and one or more user-defined names
+- We encourage both a descriptive name for the product and one or more user-defined names.

-- Users don't need to give lights room names, because we have rooms for that; they should have unique names per room, but can always use plurals to command everything (e.g. the two bulbs in the office sconces are 'north light' and 'east light', but can be commanded as just 'lights')
+- Users don't need to give lights room names, because we have rooms for that; they should have unique names per room, but can always use plurals to command everything (for example, the two bulbs in the office sconces are 'north light' and 'east light', but can be commanded as just 'lights').